Sample audit response

 The PDF contains:

 This is the part that makes the evidence chain credible.
-Include verbatim:
+Describe the procedure based on the run's outcome:

 The cryptographic seal in Exhibit A may be independently verified by any party in possession of the original input.
 Verification does not require access to our systems, our databases, or our staff.